kathlab/neo84/README.md

 6. __REVIEW__ Setup.inf
 7. __TEST__ package extensively

-Pitfalls in creating Matrix 42 packages
+Common pitfalls in creating Matrix 42 packages
 ---

 It's easy to create a feral package which just destroys your target machine.
 Using a fresh VM for testing out packages is the preferred and safest way.
 However some pitfalls are mandatory to avoid: